Discrete $p$-Form Symmetry and Higher Coulomb Phases: Phases of adjusted higher gauge theory

-Now, just as the centre symmetry group of Yang--Mills theory is in fact a one-form symmetry valued in a (1-)group, the centre symmetry 2-group of our higher gauge theory is a pair of one-form and two-form symmetries that combine into a 2-group.
-The associated topological operators are given by the 2-holonomies of the 2-connection (i.e.~locally $B$ and $A$), which are precisely equivalent to the 2-functors from the 2-path groupoid on $M$ to the 2-group $\mathcal{G}$, as described in \cite{Baez:2004in} but where one has to account for the failure of fake flatness using the adjustment, as described in \cite{Kim:2019owc}.
-In principle\footnote{In practice, however, it quickly becomes impractical to spell out the $p$-group coherence relations as $p$ grows.}, this entire discussion readily generalises to arbitrary Lie $p$-group higher gauge theories, with corresponding $p$-group generalised global symmetry.
-Here, we simply assume that the highest component is a $\mathbb Z_N$ $p$-form symmetry, which we take to be our microscopic global symmetry in order to generalise the results of \cite{Nguyen:2024ikq}.
+In principle \footnote{In practice, however, it quickly becomes impractical to spell out the $p$-group coherence relations as $p$ grows.}, this entire discussion readily generalizes to arbitrary Lie $p$-group higher gauge theories, with corresponding $p$-group generalized global symmetry.
+Here, we simply assume that the highest component is a $\mathbb Z_N$ $p$-form symmetry, which we take to be our microscopic global symmetry in order to generalize the results of \cite{Nguyen:2024ikq}.